 FAQs – Frequently Asked Questions

-Who do I contact regarding general travel information?
+Who do I contact regarding general travel information ?

 For information regarding general travel information please email firstname.lastname@example.org or you may contact the respective VIP (Visitor Information Program) below.
-For other questions please check the Contact Us page for the appropriate manager.

 |Hilo International Airport||(808) 961-9321|